crystalpederson/carSearch/README.md

 $ npm install --global expo-cli
 ```

+3. Install dependencies with `npm install`
-3. Run `npm start` to start the server.
+4. Run `npm start` to start the server.
-4. Press `i` to open the iOS Simulator or `a` to open Android.
+5. Press `i` to open the iOS Simulator or `a` to open Android.

 ## Using The App